osuosl/osuosl-pelican/content/about/about_people.rst

   **Student Systems Engineer**

 Jason joined the OSL in April 2018 and is studying computer science and mathematics.
-He joined the Open Source Lab to learn more about how systems operate at a large scale.
-During his free time, he likes to watch basketball, football, and soccer, listen to Air Traffic Control, and program.
+He joined the lab to work with open source projects and gain a better understanding of how software is deployed at a large scale.
+During his free time, he likes to watch various sports, including basketball, football, and soccer, listen to Air Traffic Control, and program.
 He hopes to work in a software engineering-related field after graduation, but if that does not work out, he might go fly planes instead.

 .. class:: no-breaks